 This article is dedicated to all veterans, active and reserve personnel.

 Although I no longer wear the uniform, I still aim high.
 I presently work part time in research while writing novels and poetry, my mother is getting better and will soon walk again, and my sister is getting outstanding marks in school.
 I may not have graduated, but I am thankful for making a positive influence on the lives of people in classes 04-02 and 04-03.
-By the time I was recycled, everyone in my flight, before leaving a room would say, "See you soon" instead of goodbye.
-I used to, and still, do that because my belief is 'where is the good in goodbye if the person is not returning?'
-Instead, I say 'see you soon,' to leave behind the hope of meeting again.
+By the time I was recycled, everyone in my flight, would say before leaving a room, "See you soon" instead of goodbye.
+I used to, and still, do that because my belief is, 'Where is the good in goodbye if the person is not returning?'
+Instead, I say, 'See you soon,' to leave behind the hope of meeting again.

 All opinions expressed in this article are the author's and do not necessarily reflect those of Military.com.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths and more: sign up now and hear from a recruiter near you.